NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 XAFS scans
 ==========

-The BMM step scan plan starts by editing an `INI file
+The simplest access to an XAFS scan starts by editing an `INI file
 <https://en.wikipedia.org/wiki/INI_file>`_.
 This is a simple
 keyword/value system where the keyword is separated from the value by an equals sign and each line contains a single keyword/value pair.